Prelude/Angry Young Man

-Prelude/Angry Young Man is a song by American singer-songwriter Billy Joel, released in 1976 as an album track on his fourth studio album Turnstiles.
+Prelude/Angry Young Man is a song by the American singer-songwriter Billy Joel, released in 1976 as a track on his fourth album Turnstiles.
 Joel wrote and produced the song himself, recording it with his band at Ultra Sonic Studios in Hempstead, New York.
 Although never issued as a single, it became one of Joel's most popular fan favorites and a staple of his live concerts.

 Live versions of the song appear on several concert albums, including Kohuept (1987), 2000 Years: The Millennium Concert (2000), and 12 Gardens Live (2006).
 A version was also included on Live at Shea Stadium: The Concert (2011).
 The song was also featured in the Broadway musical Movin' Out (2002).

 Composition and structure

 "Prelude/Angry Young Man" is divided into two sections.
 The first, "Prelude", is a high-speed instrumental introduction lasting approximately 1 minute and 43 seconds.
-Joel performs a rapid-fire piano riff intended to emulate the iconic drum pattern from The Surfaris' 1963 surf hit "Wipe Out".
+Joel performs a rapid-fire piano riff intended to emulate the iconic drum pattern from the Surfaris' 1963 surf hit "Wipe Out".

 The "Prelude" transitions through several musical styles including Aaron Copland-style Americana, funk, and a Western shuffle.
 This leads into the vocal section, "Angry Young Man", which maintains an upbeat tempo and syncopated phrasing.
 The arrangement features drums, electric guitar, and harmonica, building to a reprise of the opening piano figure.